dzeriho/xforwoocommerce-docs/README.md

-# Website
+# XforWooCommerce Docs

+Welcome to XforWooCommerce Docs repository!
+Please feel free to contribute to this repo whenever you feel like it.
+Thank you!

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+XforWooCommerce Docs is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.

 ### Installation